 The ultimate in frugal cleaning?
 Microfiber cloths and just water.
 I love FlyLady’s purple rags.
 Been using the same set for years, and they clean like nobody’s business.
 Eco-friendly and frugal.

 I must point out here that dishwashing liquid is not soap!
 Soap is what made our grandmothers and great-grandmothers cry over their washboards.
 Soap is horrible for cleaning anything with texture (like cloth).

-God gave people intelligence and with it, they invented detergents, which revolutionized laundry and cleaning for a bajillion homemakers ever since.
+Intelligent people invented detergents, which revolutionized laundry and cleaning for a bajillion homemakers ever since.
 (You already know this.
 What is it you spend hours each year scrubbing off your tub and shower?
 SOAP scum.)

 Baking soda is also cheap, but then again it’s often used incorrectly.
 Baking soda is a mild abrasive making it good for scrubbing.
 But if you mix it with water, the abrasive quality disappears.
 (This is why brushing your teeth with baking soda is safe: because your mouth is wet and so is your toothbrush.)